taylordaug/phase-0/week-8/database-intro/my_solution.md

 10. SELECT region_name, state_name FROM states LEFT JOIN regions ON states.region_id = regions.id ORDER BY region_id ASC;

-###Reflection:###
+###Reflection###
 #####What are databases for?#####
-Databases are a way to organize large amounts of data.
-Using tablesand columns, data is organized into specific categories so it can be more easily accessed.
+Databases provide a way to organize large amounts of data.
+Using tables and columns, data is organized into specific categories so it can be more easily accessed.

 #####What is a one-to-many relationship?#####
 When fundamentally different things have a relationship, and that relationship can be categorized as follows: A belongs to a B, B has many things of type A. Basically, something belongs to a larger category, that also is the category containing many other items other than that original thing.
 For the outfit picking schema example, one outfit belonged to one person, but that person would have many other outfits.